How To Turbocharge Your Newsletters

 If you’re new and don’t have much of a history yet, then your newsletter provider will suggest a time based on general industry trends.

 Emails give you the most direct line of communication with potential and current customers.
 If you follow the above tips and tricks, you should be rewarded with faster open rates and click-through responses to the emails you send out.
 Remember to track your results and study them for clues on how to improve and increase interaction with your readers.

 You can download this Checklist to help you send out your best Newsletter.

 Drop me a line and let me know how you made out.
 I’d love to include your insights in a series I’m working on about Newsletters and how people are building an awesome following of readers.

-Of course, I’d love it if you would share this newsletter with your colleagues, forward it to your fellow networkers or business friends and help them build their company faster and more intelligently.
+Of course, I’d love it if you would share this article with your colleagues, pass it on to your fellow networkers or business friends and help them build their company faster and more intelligently.

 You May Also Want to Read: